Finely tuned models sacrifice explanatory depth: Introduction

 Our plan for this paper is as follows.
-In Sec.~\ref{SEC:Explanation}, we describe our schema for an explanation.
-We introduce a (quantitative) notion of fine-tuning of observables, adapting previous work of ours [in~\citet{azhar+loeb_18}], and describe how this notion relates to the depth of an explanation.
-We provide a measure for depth that depends on our description of fine-tuning that can, in principle, be used to compare the depth of explanations across a broad class of physical settings.
-An important aspect of our measure is that, broadly speaking, the inclusion of a larger number of parameters in some model will decrease the depth of the corresponding explanation.
-In Sec.~\ref{SEC:Flatness}, we apply this measure to compare the depth of cosmological explanations for the Euclidean nature of spatial slices today, where we compare the big-bang model of the 1970s (namely, a cosmological model that traces the evolution of the universe back to a singularity without encountering an inflationary period) with a general model involving cosmic inflation~\cite{guth_81}.
-Our measure of depth favors the explanation provided by cosmic inflation.
-In Sec.~\ref{SEC:Models} we turn our attention to more phenomenological characterizations of data, pursuing a basic problem that arises in situations in which one looks to infer an underlying probability distribution from a finite set of data.
-We show how our measure of depth, applied in such a way as to discriminate between two models, favors the (intuitively) correct model.
-We conclude in Sec.~\ref{SEC:Discussion} with a discussion of our results and a comparison with some previous work in the literature.
+In Sec.~\ref{SEC:ConnectingFTwithE} we describe, from a conceptual point of view, our rationale for connecting fine-tuning with explanatory depth.
+In Sec.~\ref{SEC:Explanation}, we describe quantitative aspects of our schema.
+We first describe an account of explanation suited to a broad class of physical settings.
+We then introduce a quantitative notion of fine-tuning of observables (where these observables depend on some specified set of parameters), adapting work by Azhar and Loeb~\cite{azhar+loeb_18}, and describe how this notion can be related to a measure of the depth of an explanation.\footnote{The explanandum is, in effect, the values possessed by the observables.
+Our measure of depth takes into account {\it all} parameters that describe an observable---though the measure is most sensitive to parameters that render the observable `finely tuned'.
+Also, the inclusion of a larger number of parameters will generally decrease the depth of the corresponding explanation.
+In this way, a lack of depth is related to both a sensitive dependence of possessed values of an observable on (values of) parameters, as well as the total number of parameters.} In Sec.~\ref{SEC:Applications} we apply our schema to two different examples.
+In particular, in Sec.~\ref{SEC:Flatness}, we illustrate how the schema yields results that agree with the putative consensus about the relatively deeper explanation provided by a general model of cosmic inflation~\cite{guth_81}---for the Euclidean nature of spatial slices today---compared to the explanation provided by the big-bang model of the 1970s (namely, a cosmological model that traces the evolution of the universe back to a singularity without encountering an inflationary period).
+In Sec.~\ref{SEC:Models}, we turn our attention to more phenomenological characterizations of data.
+We analyze a basic problem in which one looks to infer an underlying probability distribution from a finite set of data.
+We show how our schema, applied in such a way as to discriminate between two models, favors the intuitively correct model.
+We conclude in Sec.~\ref{SEC:Discussion}, where we provide further context for our results and include a comparison with salient work in the literature.